TheBooker66/MineSweeper/README.md

 MineSweeper Game!

-This is a web based Minesweeper game made by me, TheBooker66, using javacript and HTML.
+This is a web based classic Checkers game, played in a browser and coded and HTML and JS.
-The game features regular minesweeper play, like in any other Minesweeper version.